syaifulahdan/Learn-NetSec/1_Introduction_NetSec/Hacking_Simulation/Hack_Sim.md

    <pre>
       anonymous@starterhub:/$
    </pre>
-   - To register an account you must use the command useradd [username] [email address].
+   - To register an account you must use the command <b>useradd</b> [username] [email address].
 You will recieve your password on the provided email address, so make sure you have access to it during setup.
 4.